Nikita Panin: Decline

 Panin further incensed Catherine by meddling with the marriage arrangements of the grand duke Paul and by advocating a closer alliance with Prussia, whereas the empress was beginning to incline more and more towards Austria.
 Nevertheless, even after Paul's second marriage, Panin maintained all his old influence over his pupil, who, like himself, was now a warm admirer of the king of Prussia.
 Traditional tales exist from this period of an actual conspiracy of Panin and Paul against the empress.
-As the Austrian influence increased, Panin found a fresh enemy in Joseph II, and the efforts of the old statesman to prevent a matrimonial alliance between the Russian and Austrian courts catalyzed Catherine into getting rid of a counsellor of whom, for some mysterious reason, she was secretly afraid.
+As the Austrian influence increased, Panin found a fresh enemy in Joseph II, and the efforts of the old statesman to prevent a matrimonial alliance between the Russian and Austrian courts catalyzed Catherine into getting rid of a counselor of whom, for some mysterious reason, she was secretly afraid.
 The circumstances of his disgrace are complicated and obscure.
-The final rupture seems to have arisen on the question of the declaration of the armed neutrality of the North, but it is known that Grigori Potemkin and the English ambassador, James Harris (afterwards 1st earl of Malmesbury), had both been working against him some time before that.
+The final rupture seems to have arisen on the question of the declaration of the armed neutrality of the North, but it is known that Grigory Potemkin and the British ambassador, James Harris, had both been working against him some time before that.
 In May 1781, Panin was dismissed.
 He died two years later in the spring of 1783.

 Personal qualities

 Panin was one of the most learned, accomplished, and courteous Russians of his day.
-Catherine called him her encyclopaedia.
-The Earl of Buckinghamshire declared him to be the most amiable negotiator he had ever met.
+Catherine called him her encyclopedia.
+British ambassador John Hobart declared him to be the most amiable negotiator he had ever met.
 He was also of a most humane disposition and a friend of liberal institutions.
 As to his honesty and kindness of heart there were never two opinions.
 By nature a sybarite, he took care to have the best cook in the capital, and women had for him an irresistible attraction, though he never married.